ishaan2304/Soil-Management/README.md

 # Soil-Management

 ## Overview
-Soil-Management is a Python-based project designed to manage soil data from various locations.
+Soil-Management is a Python-based project designed to manage soil data from various locatons.
 The repository provides tools and functionalities to collect, analyze, and visualize soil-related data, enabling efficient soil management and decision-making.

 ## Features
 - **Data Collection**: Import and manage soil data from multiple sources.